Truck count • Tons moved • Cycle time • Material math

 Daily Production Calculator

-Start with the trucks you have and model expected loads, tons, and cycles.
-This helps compare a short haul with heavy wait time against a longer haul that moves smoothly.
+Start with the trucks you have and estimate loads, tons, and cycles.
+This helps compare a short haul with bad wait time against a longer haul that moves smoothly.

 Earthwork Hauling Estimator